lchunling/fantastic-protein-corona/README.md

 [RF-and-PC](https://github.com/BanZhan/RF-and-PC)Machine Learning Predicts the Functional Composition of the Protein Corona and the Cellular Recognition of Nanoparticles

 [swnt-protein-corona-ML](https://github.com/NicholasOuassil/swnt-protein-corona-ML)Ensemble classifiers and data scraping tools for the prediction of protein surface adsorption to single-walled carbon nanotubes
+[UnitedAtom](https://iopscience.iop.org/article/10.1088/1361-651X/ab3b6e) This tool uses physics-based atomistic simulations to model bio-nano interactions and calculates adsorption energies and preferred orientations of the proteins on the NP surface.
+This allows ranking of the different proteins according to their adsorption affinities for specific NPs, and to predict the kinetics of the protein corona formation

 ### ML by protein corona analysis